 We expect to continue to invest in such market sectors, and pursue additional investment opportunities in other infrastructure businesses and assets we believe to be attractive and meet our investment objectives.
 Our team focuses on acquiring a diverse group of long-lived assets or operating businesses that provide mission-critical services or functions to infrastructure networks and typically have high barriers to entry, strong margins, stable cash flows and upside from earnings growth and asset appreciation driven by increased use and inflation.
-We believe that there are a large number of acquisition opportunities in our markets and that our Manager's expertise and business and financing relationships, together with our access to capital and generally available capital for infrastructure projects in today's marketplace, we plan to take advantage of these opportunities.
-As of December 31, 2021, we had total consolidated assets of \$2.4 billion and total equity of \$1.5 billion.
-For the year ended December 31, 2021, on a pro forma basis after giving effect to the Transtar Acquisition, we had net loss attributable to stockholders from continuing operations of
+We believe that there are a large number of acquisition opportunities in our markets and that our Manager's expertise and business and financing relationships, together with our access to capital and generally available capital for infrastructure projects in today's marketplace, will allow us to take advantage of these opportunities.
+As of March 31, 2022, we had total consolidated assets of \$2,437.7 million and total equity of \$1,349.8 million.
+For the three months ended March 31, 2022 and the year ended December 31, 2021, reflecting the acquisition of Transtar and separation of FTAI's infrastructure business from FTAI on a pro forma basis, we had net loss attributable to shareholders of \$61.4 million and \$128.7 million, respectively.